IR-2014-59, May 1, 2014

 IRSAC’s purpose is to provide an organized public forum for IRS officials and representatives of the public to discuss relevant federal tax administration issues.
 IRSAC members submit a report to the IRS Commissioner annually at a public meeting in the fall.

 IRSAC is comprised of up to 35 members, who are appointed to three-year terms by the Commissioner.
-Applications are currently being accepted for approximately 11 appointments that will begin in January 2014.
+Applications are currently being accepted for approximately seven appointments that will begin in January 2015.

 Nominations should describe and document the proposed member’s qualification for IRSAC membership, including the applicant’s knowledge of Circular 230 regulations and the applicant’s past or current affiliations, as well as dealings with the particular tax segment or segments of the community that the applicant wishes to represent on the council.

-More information, including application forms, are available on the Tax Professionals page on IRS.gov.
-Questions about the application process can be sent to the following e-mail address: email@example.com.
+More information, including application forms, is available on the Tax Professionals page on IRS.gov.
+Questions about the application process can be sent to the following e-mail address: firstname.lastname@example.org.